Who can reach World Test Championship final? India, Australia and South Africa the frontrunners to make Lord's

 Remaining matches = two at home to England

-New Zealand's eight-wicket defeat to England in Christchurch was a massive dent to the Black Caps' hopes and even victories over Ben Stokes' side in Wellington and Hamilton may not be enough.
+New Zealand's eight-wicket defeat to England in Christchurch, plus three docked points for slow over-rates, was a massive dent to the Black Caps' hopes and even victories over Ben Stokes' side in Wellington and Hamilton may not be enough.

-After defeat to South Africa in Durban - a game in which they were rolled for their lowest Test score of 42, subsiding in less than 14 overs - Sri Lanka must win all three of their remaining matches to stand a chance of making the final

 How does the points system work?